Skip to main content

 The “Land of Fire and Ice” has had a major PR glow up since the days when people assumed it was just Antarctica Jr…oh, that was just me?
 Nevermind.
 There’s no doubt Iceland’s jumped up the world travel power rankings—especially once Hollywood took notice of its incredibly photogenic terrain.
 Indeed, if it’s outdoor adventure and jaw-on-the-floor scenery you’re after, you won’t do better than the sights in Iceland.
 But hey, don’t just take our word for it.
 As EF Ultimate Break traveler Ashlyn put it in her review of our Iceland Escape: “Iceland’s beauty took my breath away.
 Like every step of the way I was in awe of the nature around me.”
 Hell yea, Ashlyn!

 To get a better understanding of what makes Iceland so dang appealing (aside from the obvious), we tapped one of our Tour Directors, Andy, to give us a deep dive of the top things to see and do in Iceland.
 We would call it #natureporn but that might not do it justice.
 And also, weird.
 Whether you’ve already got an Iceland trip planned or you're just thinking about visiting, here are the outdoor attractions you can’t miss.
 Best part is?
-With EF Ultimate Break, they’re all included (as well as accommodations, local activities, and plenty of time exploring Reykjavik) on our Iceland Escape.
+With EF Ultimate Break, they’re all included (as well as accommodations, local activities, and plenty of time exploring Reykjavik) on our Iceland trips.

 Thingvellir National Park | © Nido Huebl/Shutterstock